f3d-app/f3d/README_libf3d.md

 ```
 Most options are dynamic, some are only taken into account when loading a file.
 See the ##options## documentation.

-For more advanced usage, please take a look in the testing directory.
+For more advanced usage, please take a look at the testing directory.

 # Engine class

-The engine class is the main class that needs to be instanciated.
+The engine class is the main class that needs to be instantiated.
 All other classes instance are provided by the engine using getters, `getLoader`, `getWindow`, `getInteractor`, `getOptions`.

 The engine constructor let you choose the type of window in its constructor, `NONE`, `NATIVE`, `NATIVE_OFFSCREEN`, `EXTERNAL`.
 Default is `NATIVE`.
 See ##Window class## documentation for more info.
-Please not that the engine will not provided a interactor with `NONE` and `EXTERNAL`.
+Please note that the engine will not provide a interactor with `NONE` and `EXTERNAL`.

 # Loader class

-The loader class is responsible to read and load the file from disk.
-It support reading multiple files and even folders.
+The loader class is responsible to read and load the file from the disk.
+It supports reading multiple files and even folders.

 # Window class